British Business Bank supports small business advice week

 Business mentoring competition

 During Small Business Advice Week, Piers Linney will be offering expert advice to businesses during radio interviews.
 He will also be giving UK-based companies the opportunity to win a half-day business mentoring session.
-For more details on how to enter the competition, click here.

 Taking advice paid off for the founders of Rejuicenate, the winners of last year’s competition, who recently opened their first permanent juice bar in a local health food shop.
 Based in Liverpool, the business manufactures cold-pressed juices which are stocked in select restaurants, cafes and gyms throughout the city.